How much do I need to retire at 55?

 “Investors and Retirees should in the future withdraw only 3.3% of their capital each year.
 This ensures they do not run out of money.”

-If you plan to retire, these assets’ value is vitally important.
-Most Retirees do not want to run out of money.
-Getting the level of income you need should be accurate.
-For most people maintaining your standard of living in retirement is important.
+If you plan to retire, the value of these assets is vitally important.
+Most Retirees do not want to run out of money, so getting the level of income you need should be accurate.
+For most people, maintaining their standard of living in retirement is important.

-Any asset that generates an income for you.
-This might include Savings, rental property, income producing investments.
-We would also consider retirement savings, workplace pensions and well as private pensions.
-Again the 3.3% withdrawal rule should apply.
-However with pensions you could take a higher level.
-If you do this the value of your pensions might reduce.
+Any asset that generates income for you.
+This might include Savings, rental property, and income-producing investments.
+As your financial adviser, we would also consider retirement savings, workplace pensions, and private pensions.
+Again, the 3.3% withdrawal rule should apply.
+However, with pensions, you could take a higher level.
+If you do this, the value of your pensions might reduce.

 Your investments can be reviewed to generate an income for you.